 To read a related article on my early activities in high speed photography Click here!

-To see a sample of what I try to teach choose HS/TL for an article describing in detail my High Speed/Time Lapse course or select course outlines for detailed descriptions of this and most of my other courses.
+To see a sample of what I tried to teach choose HS/TL for an article describing in detail my High Speed/Time Lapse course or select course outlines for detailed descriptions of this and most of my other courses.

 A fun project was the making of photographs during the January 2000 total lunar eclipse.
 To read about this and see a couple of the resulting photographs just choose eclipse!